fbpx

 • Safety goggles and rubber gloves

-• Step 1: If you are dealing with early efflorescence, opt for dry brushing first.
+• Step 1: You start your process on how to remove efflorescence from pavers by dry brushing them first.
 This keeps the salts from being washed back into the pavers.

 • Step 2: Wash the pavers with a garden hose.
-Set it on a high setting and spray off all dirt and debris, and loosen efflorescence.
+Set it on a high setting and spray off all dirt, debris, and loose efflorescence.

-• Step 3: Combine warm water with a paver cleaner in a bucket then dip a cleaning brush or hard-bristled brush into the solution and brush the pavers.
+• Step 3: Combine warm water with an efflorescence-treating product in a bucket, always following the manufacturer’s instructions, then dip a cleaning brush or hard-bristled brush into the solution and brush the pavers.
 After that, allow the cleaner to dry on the pavers.

 Is there a way to prevent efflorescence?

-There are a couple of tricks for preventing efflorescence, but it’s impossible to guarantee that you’ll never experience efflorescence on pavers because it’s a natural occurrence in all concrete products.
+Besides knowing how to remove efflorescence from pavers, there are a couple of tricks you can use to prevent it from even appearing in the first place.
+That being said, it’s impossible to guarantee that you’ll never experience efflorescence on pavers because it’s a natural occurrence in all concrete products.

 The main way to prevent efflorescence is by isolating the pavers from salt and water sources.
 So, storing the pavers properly, paying special attention to landscaping and sprinklers close to the pavers, and applying a hydrophobic sealant are some ways to prevent it.

-It’s important to remove any efflorescence from the pavers’ surface when it comes to sealing pavers.
-If you seal the pavers, the efflorescence will be trapped on the surface until the sealer wears off.
+It’s important to remove any efflorescence from the pavers’ surface before sealing them; otherwise, the efflorescence will be trapped on the surface until the sealer wears off.

 What about a professional to remove efflorescence from your pavers?